 We create pumpkin life cycle crafts using small pieces that we attach to string and a paper plate.
 The paper is the pumpkin and the string is the vine.

-We use anchor charts and headings to make a large visual based on the labeled diagram poster.
+Then, we use anchor charts and headings to make a large visual based on the labeled diagram poster.

 Children enjoy adding the large labels to the charts we create and colour together.
 We create and colour our own diagram posters after.